GreedYLearner1146/HELA-VFA/README.md

 9) Run the sub-functions contained in the folder Hesim, which comprise the codes for the various helper functions leading up to the Hesim loss function as highlighted in our paper.
 The helper functions are mainly adapted from the pytorch metric learning library by Kevin Musgrave: https://github.com/KevinMusgrave/pytorch-metric-learning.
 10) Run model_train.py to train the model.
 11) Run evaluate.py to see how the model performed before the training.
-12) Finally, fune-tune the trained model via repeating step 1-6, and evaluate the model again.
+12) Finally, fine-tune the trained model via repeating step 1-6, and evaluate the model again.

 ## Additional Remarks ##
 For the Hesim code file, please run the functions in the following orders: Common_functions.py -> loss_and_miners_utils.py -> Module_With_Records.py -> Base_Reducers.py -> MeanReducer.py -> MultipleReducers_Do_Nothing_Reducers.py -> BaseDistances.py -> LpDistance.py -> ModulesWithRecordsandReducer.py -> Mixins.py -> BaseMetricLossFunction.py -> GenericPairLoss.py -> HesimLoss.py